fregu856/evaluating_bdl/README.md

 **Evaluating Scalable Bayesian Deep Learning Methods for Robust Computer Vision**, 2019 [[arXiv]](https://arxiv.org/abs/1906.01620) [[project]](http://www.fregu856.com/publication/evaluating_bdl/). \
 _[Fredrik K. Gustafsson](http://www.fregu856.com/), [Martin Danelljan](https://martin-danelljan.github.io/), [Thomas B. Schön](http://user.it.uu.se/~thosc112/)._

-We propose an evaluation framework for predictive uncertainty estimation that is specifically designed to test the robustness required in real-world computer vision applications.
-Using the proposed framework, we perform an extensive comparison of the popular ensembling and MC-dropout methods on the tasks of depth completion and street-scene semantic segmentation.
-Our comparison suggests that ensembling consistently provides more reliable uncertainty estimates.
+We propose a comprehensive evaluation framework for scalable epistemic uncertainty estimation methods in deep learning.
+It is specifically designed to test the robustness required in real-world computer vision applications.
+We also apply our proposed framework to provide the first properly extensive and conclusive comparison of the two current state-of-the-art scalable methods: ensembling and MC-dropout.
+Our comparison demonstrates that ensembling consistently provides more reliable and practically useful uncertainty estimates.

 [Youtube video](https://youtu.be/CabPVqtzsOI) with qualitative results: \
 [![demo video with qualitative results](https://img.youtube.com/vi/CabPVqtzsOI/0.jpg)](https://youtu.be/CabPVqtzsOI)